-The Trust Deed contains provisions for convening meetings of the Noteholders to consider any matter affecting their interests, including the sanctioning by Extraordinary Resolution of a modification of the Notes, the Coupons or any of the provisions of the Trust Deed or Agency Agreement.
-Such a meeting may be convened by the Issuer, the Guarantor and/or the Trustee and shall be convened by the Issuer if required in writing by Noteholders holding not less than one-twentieth in nominal amount of the Notes for the time being outstanding.
-The quorum at any such meeting for passing an Extraordinary Resolution is one or more persons holding or representing more than 50 per cent, in nominal amount of the Notes for the time being outstanding, or at any adjourned meeting one or more persons being or representing Noteholders whatever the nominal amount of the Notes so held or represented, except that at any meeting the business of which includes the modification of certain provisions of the Notes or the Coupons or the Trust Deed (defined in the Trust Deed as a Basic Terms Modification and which includes modifying the date of maturity of the Notes or any date for payment of interest thereon, reducing or cancelling the amount of principal or the rate of interest payable in respect of the Notes, altering the currency of payment of the Notes or the Coupons or modifying any provision of the Guarantee (other than as permitted under clause 19 of the Trust Deed)), the quorum shall be one or more persons holding or representing not less than two-thirds in nominal amount of the Notes for the time being outstanding, or at any adjourned such meeting one or more persons holding or representing not less than one-third in nominal amount of the Notes for the time being outstanding.
-Extraordinary Resolution passed at any meeting of the Noteholders shall be binding on all the Noteholders, whether or not they are present at the meeting and whether or not they vote on such Extraordinary Resolution, and on all Couponholders.

-The Trustee may agree, without the consent or sanction of the Noteholders or Couponholders, to any modification (other than a Basic Terms Modification) of, or to the waiver or authorisation of any breach or proposed breach of, any of the provisions of the Notes or the Trust Deed, or determine, without any such consent or sanction as aforesaid, that any Event of Default or Potential Event of Default (as defined in the Trust Deed) shall not be treated as such, where, in any such case, it is not, in the opinion of the Trustee, materially prejudicial to the interests of the Noteholders so to do or may agree, without any such consent or sanction as aforesaid, to any modification, waiver, authorisation or determination of any provision contained in the Notes, the Trust Deed or the Agency Agreement which is, in the opinion of the Trustee, of a formal, minor or technical nature or to correct a manifest error.
-Any such modification, waiver, authorisation or determination shall be binding on the Noteholders and the Couponholders and any such modification, waiver, authorisation or determination shall, unless the Trustee agrees otherwise, be notified by the Issuer to the Noteholders in accordance with Condition 14 as soon as practicable thereafter provided that failure to give such notification shall not invalidate such modification, waiver, authorisation or determination.
+- 17.1 The Master Trust Deed contains provisions for convening meetings of Certificateholders to consider any matter affecting their interests, including the modification or abrogation by Extraordinary Resolution of any of these Conditions, the provisions of the Trust Deed or any other Transaction Document.
+Such a meeting may be convened by the Issuer, the Trustee, ICD and/or the Delegate and shall be convened by the Issuer if required in writing by Certificateholders holding not less than one-twentieth in aggregate face amount of the Trust Certificates of any Series for the time being outstanding.
+The quorum at any meeting for passing an Extraordinary Resolution will be one or more persons present holding or representing more than 50 per cent. in aggregate face amount of the Trust Certificates for the time being outstanding, or at any adjourned such meeting one or more persons present or representing Certificateholders whatever the outstanding aggregate face amount of the Trust Certificates so held or represented, except that any meeting the business of which includes the modification of certain provisions of the Trust Certificates (defined in the Master Trust Deed as a Reserved Matter, and which includes changing any date fixed for payment of a Periodic Distribution Amount or Dissolution Amount in respect of the Trust Certificates, reducing or cancelling the Periodic Distribution Amount or Dissolution Amount payable on any date in respect of the Trust Certificates, except where such alteration is in the opinion of the Delegate bound to result in an increase in the amount of such payment, altering the method of calculating the amount of any payment in respect of the Trust Certificates on redemption or maturity, altering the currency of payment of the Trust Certificates, amending Condition 5, any of the Trustee's covenants in the Master Trust Deed or ICD's obligations to make a payment under any Transaction Document to which it is a party), the quorum shall be one or more persons present holding or representing not less than two-thirds in aggregate face amount of the Trust Certificates for the time being outstanding, or at any adjourned such meeting one or more persons present holding or representing not less than one-third in aggregate face amount of the Trust Certificates for the time being outstanding.
+An Extraordinary Resolution duly passed as described above will be binding on all holders of the Trust Certificates, irrespective of if, or how, they voted on such Extraordinary Resolution and whether (if applicable) they attended the meeting. - 17.2 The Delegate may agree, without the consent or sanction of the Certificateholders, to any modification of, or to the waiver or authorisation of any breach or proposed breach of, any of these Conditions or any of the provisions of the Trust Deed or any other Transaction Document by the Trustee or ICD, or determine, without any such consent or sanction as aforesaid, that any Dissolution Event or Potential Dissolution Event (as defined in the Master Trust Deed) shall not be treated as such if, in the opinion of the Delegate, (a) such modification is of a formal, minor or technical nature, (b) such modification is made to correct a manifest error or (c) such modification (other than where it is in respect of a Reserved Matter), waiver, authorisation or determination is not materially prejudicial to the interests of Certificateholders.